 Chris Mortensen on Ayn Rand and the Prophecy of Atlas Shrugged

-I interviewed Chris Mortensen on "Ayn Rand and the Prophecy of Atlas Shrugged" on Philosophy in Action Radio on Wednesday, 20 February 2013.
-Listen to or download the podcast below.
+I interviewed Chris Mortensen on "Ayn Rand and the Prophecy of Atlas Shrugged" on 20 February 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 Chris Mortenson directed the excellent documentary, Ayn Rand and the Prophecy of Atlas Shrugged.
 How did that project get started?
 What was required to make it a reality?
 How was it received?
 What's next?

 If you haven't yet seen the documentary... don't delay!
 It's available on NetFlix (streaming and DVD) and Amazon (streaming and DVD).
 If you enjoy the documentary, be sure to pick up the new book with the full text of the interviews, including much material that wasn't included in the documentary.
 That's available in paperback or for kindle.

 Chris Mortensen is an award winning writer, producer and director has in the last fifteen years produced more than 100 hours of documentary and reality programming.
 His programs have appeared on History Channel, A&E, Discovery, TLC, BET, VH-1, TV-One, Lifetime Network, Fox Sports, ESPN, Travel Channel, Versus.
 GSN, TNN, Spike, and more.
 His latest project is "Ayn Rand and the Prophecy of Atlas Shrugged," a feature length documentary film that examines the resurging interest in Ayn Rand's epic and controversial 1957 novel and the validity of its dire prediction for America.

 - Download: MP3 File (21.2 MB)